sts10/generated-wordlists/readme.markdown

 Unique character prefix   : 11
 ```

+## Methodology

+For the lists based on [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html), I [scraped](https://github.com/sts10/common_word_list_maker) the 2012 dataset and made a list of the most frequently appearing 100,000 words between 1975 and 2012.
+Then, using [a separate tool I wrote](https://github.com/sts10/tidy), I cut this list down into various sizes to create the word lists included in this repo.

 ## Tools and resources I used to generate these word lists

 - [Common Word List Maker](https://github.com/sts10/common_word_list_maker): Scrapes Google Books Ngram data to create a long word list